In partnership with The CRANE Database, CLAPA is pleased to publish the findings of their 2020 summary report for patients, parents and carers below.

 - What is a Cleft Lip and/or Palate?

 - What other information does CRANE collect and use?

-- What we know about children born in 2018 with a cleft lip and/or palate
+- What we know about children born between 2010-2019 with a cleft lip and/or palate

 - Finding out more